divshot/docs/guides/getting-started.md

     divshot domains:add www.example.com

 Custom domain names are only available on paid Divshot plans.
 If you try to add a domain on a free plan, the command-line interface should give you instructions on how to upgrade.
 You can also upgrade your apps simply by [visiting the dashboard](https://dashboard.divshot.com).

+Once you've added the domain name to Divshot, you just need to create a `CNAME` record with your DNS provider linking the appropriate domain to your app's primary subdomain (e.g. `my-app-name.divshot.io`).
+Once complete, your app will be available from your own domain!